Arnavshah22/Medium-blog/README.md

 3. Install dependencies

-4. Set up environment variables:
-  --go to the backend folder create a .env file and add your DATBASE_URL=" your db-connection from Aiven or neon. tech";
+4. Set up environment variables: go to the backend folder create a .env file and add your DATBASE_URL=" your db-connection from Aiven or neon. tech";

-5 After setting up go frontend folder:
-  -- cd frontend and run "npm run dev" to start the project locally on your machine
+5. After setting up go frontend folder: cd frontend and run "npm run dev" to start the project locally on your machine